Endpool/CookCookhNya/README.md

   </a>
 </p>

 > **CookCookhNya** is an innovative Telegram-based cooking assistant that transforms the way you cook by suggesting recipes based on the ingredients you already have at home.
-Say goodbye to the frustration of staring into your fridge, wondering what to make—CookCookhNya helps you whip up delicious meals while minimizing food waste.
+Say goodbye to the frustration of staring into your fridge, wondering what to make — CookCookhNya helps you whip up delicious meals while minimizing food waste.
 Perfect for students, busy professionals, and home cooks alike!
 ---

 ## 🌟 Project Overview